Olivier-Boudeville/Ceylan-LEEC/README.md

  $> ./rebar3 update
  $> ./rebar3 compile
 ```
-- or one relying on Ceylan's native build system: then run `make all`
+- or one relying on Ceylan's native build system, once the relevant prerequisites have been setup (selected, downloaded, built): then run `make all`; this is the procedure that we prefer and use routinely (see the [US-Web native deployment script](https://github.com/Olivier-Boudeville/us-web/blob/master/priv/bin/deploy-us-web-native-build.sh) as an example thereof)

 ## Quickstart (as webroot)